khru/nailted/README.md

     - [ ] Pagination
     - [ ] Search
     - [ ] Shorting
+- [ ] User component has too much responsibility it should 2 or 3 components
 - [ ] The user creation should be able to handle multiple errors on creation.
 - [ ] Extract testing doubles from the testcases to other files (+ readability)
 - [ ] The framework should have DI support using inversify.js